 JUMBO frame means an Ethernet frame with a payload greater than the standard MTU of 1,500 bytes.

-Minimum Service Period means an applicable minimum period of twelve (12) calendar months for which the WDC Service shall be provided, such period commencing from the Service Commencement Date.
+Minimum Service Period means an applicable minimum period of twelve (12) calendar months for which the WDC Service shall be provided, such period commencing from the Service Commencement Date, except for the cases set out in paragraph 2.6 below for Temporary Service Period(s).

 MTU means a Maximum Transmission Unit.